 The key to changing this negative mindset is moderation.

 5. “I’ll Start Eating Better On…”

-“I’ll start eating better on Monday”, “Next month” or “After I finished eating this cake”.
+“I’ll start eating better on Monday,” “Next month,” or “After I finish eating this cake.”

-Sounds familiar?
 These are just some of the most persuasive excuses we tell ourselves.
-People actually do this because they don’t have a clear sight of their goals.
-They don’t set themselves for success.

-If you find yourself slipping into your old habits, pause for a moment, and change your negative mindset.
-Don’t indulge further.
-Don’t undo what you’ve done – and don’t start on Monday.
-Start TODAY.
+If you are slipping into your old habits, pause for a moment, and change your negative mindset.